SuborbitalPigeon/chapter_image/text/image.md

 ## Thresholding {#sec:thresholding}

-*Thresholding* is a process which can be used to convert a full scale image to a binary image (0 or 1).
+*Thresholding* is a process which can be used to convert a full-scale image to a binary image (0 or 1).
 The general working principle of this is to split the image into *dark* and *light* regions.
 In order to divide the pixels into dark and light, a *threshold* value must be found.